borenstein-lab/burrito/docs/index.md

 Optionally, Burrito can display a second, taxa-independent functional stacked bar plot (e.g. from independent functional profile characterization) interleaved with the main taxonomy-based plot for comparison.

 Users can interact with the visualization by placing the cursor over any item, which highlights all related components.
 Clicking on the different areas of the control panel allows for drilling down into specific subgroups of interest - nodes in the bipartite graph freeze the display of that node’s linked components.
+Try clicking on an edge in the control panel to see the abundance of a specific function attributable to a specific taxon.
 Clicking on a node of the  trees will expand or collapse the level of detail.